• OFFICERS

 • CHAIR EMERITI

-photo of Joyce W BurdJoyce W Burd, vice chair– Joyce has been a resident of Key West since 2012.
+photo of Joyce W BurdJoyce W Burd, past chair– Joyce has been a resident of Key West since 2012.
 She received her undergraduate degree from Ohio State University and her masters degree in Expressive Therapies from Lesley College in Cambridge, Mass.
 She began her professional career as a dance therapist for many years working with a variety of special needs populations.
 In Philadelphia she was the founder of two nonprofit organizations, Art-Reach, Inc. enables people with low incomes and disabilities to experience the arts, and Dancing Classrooms Philly, a ballroom dance program for 5th and 8th grade students.
 What Joyce loves about Key West is the vibrant arts scene and how the Arts Council supports this community.
 She is a member of Keys Choral Arts.
 Joyce loves to dance, read, walk, kayak, sail and watch the beautiful Key West sunsets.

 photo of Beryn HartyBeryn Harty – Her Connecticut upbringing included a very wide variety of fine arts, and the galleries and museums of NYC were her playgrounds.
 She majored in Biology (Middlebury College, VT) and minored in History of Art.
 Her professional background was primarily affiliated healthcare: medical research at the University of Miami School of Medicine and Mount Sinai Medical Center (Miami Beach), Manager Anatomic and Surgical Pathology, Manager Nursing Unlimited.
 Other stints included Director Operations, CTM Media and Realtor (post 1999).
 She became a local naturalist after she and husband Rick moved full time to Ramrod Key in 2007.
 A fan of birds, butterflies, and native plants, her own artistic efforts are usually nature photography, although she does some painting and mixed media.
 Many Keys visitors and residents have attended her photographic presentations, and joined her on nature walks.